jcstroud/radialx/docs/index.rst

   - pyyaml_
   - scipy_

-Most, if not all, of these dependencies can be installed by the python package manager called `pip`_, if not already present on your system.
+If not already present on your system, most (if not all) of these dependencies can be installed by the python package manager called `pip`_.
 The availability of each of these packages will be checked during the `build`_ of RadialX by the ``setup.py`` script.